Skip to main content

 Key referencing example

-Suppose your app has the following dialog:
+Let’s say your app has a dialog with the following content:

-Referencing all languages
+Cross-reference: Referencing all languages

 Displaying key references as text